bugsnag/bugsnag-node/README.md

 });
 ```

+You can add multiple beforeNotify callbacks, they'll be called in the order you add them.

 ### sendCode

 If you want to send code snippets for each frame of the stacktrace you can enable `sendCode`.
 This asynchronously loads